-Before you begin, we encourage you – and your office staff – to get connected with our online systems and resources.
-You’ll find everything that you need from seeing patients to getting paid.
+The next step is to get connected with our online systems and resources.
+You’ll find everything you need from seeing patients to getting paid.

-Our website is designed with you in mind – you’ll find everything you need in one place:
+Our provider website is designed with you in mind.
+You’ll find everything you need in one place:

 Add UHCprovider.com to your bookmarks, so you can quickly get the information you need, when you need it.

 Keeping your demographic and tax information up-to-date is important for several reasons.
 It can help connect you with members searching for a care provider, and it supports claims processing and compliance with regulatory requirements.